fgokeke/alx-higher_level_programming/0x0B-python-input_output/README.md

 You must use the with statement
 You don’t need to manage file permission or file doesn't exist exceptions.
 You are not allowed to import any module

+3. To JSON string
+mandatory
+Write a function that returns the JSON representation of an object (string):

+Prototype: def to_json_string(my_obj):
+You don’t need to manage exceptions if the object can’t be serialized.